saltasaurus/Tealicious/README.md

 ## What does this mod do?

-This mod adds a bunch of teas that cause many different effects.
+This mod adds a bunch of teas that cause many different com.tealicious.effect.
-These effects can affect the player, enemies, or even the world!
+These com.tealicious.effect can affect the player, enemies, or even the world!

 There are many teas with their own special flavors.
 Gain regeneration, flight, or even control the weather!